 The signs, aside from the lameness, include heat in the foot and an increased digital pulse.
 You can feel for this pulse by palpating the artery that runs on the inside and outside of the fetlock.
 Normally a faint pulse can be felt.
 With an abscess, the intensity of the pulse increases greatly.

 Testing the hoof with hoof testers is the next step.
 Most abscesses will be localized to a very specific area, although occasionally, a large subsolar abscess will cover the entire sole.
 Radiographs are not normally taken, but your TEVA vet may take one to rule out a fractured coffin bone.
 Swelling in the pastern and fetlock area may occur in abscesses that migrate toward the coronet.

 Treatment consists of providing a means of drainage for the abscess.
 Your farrier or TEVA veterinarian can use a hoof knife to try to establish drainage of the white line where your horse was sensitive to hoof testers.
 It is not recommended to dig a hole in the main portion of the sole.
 This rarely provide relief, makes a defect in the sole that prove slow or difficult to heal and can open up an area for bacteria to invade and cause a bone infection on the coffin bone.

-To encourage drainage of an abscess, horse owners can soak the affected foot in warm water with Epson salt, and wrap with a drawing solve such as ichthamol, or animalintex.
+To encourage drainage of an abscess, horse owners can soak the affected foot in warm water with Epsom salt, and wrap with a drawing solve such as ichthammol, or animalintex.
 Mild discomfort may not require anti-inflammatory medications such as Equioxx, but severe cases should receive some medication for pain relief.
 Antibiotics are usually not necessary unless a secondary cellulitis develops or there is a penetrating wound.